Skip to content

 text_encoding

-ISQ and SI standards always specify symbols using Unicode encoding.
+ISQ and SI standards always specify symbols using UTF-8 encoding.
 This is why it is a default and primary target for text output.
-However, in some applications or environments, a standard ASCII-like text output using only the characters from the basic literal character set can be preferred by users.
+However, in some applications or environments, a standard portable text output using only the characters from the basic literal character set can be preferred by users.

-This is why the library provides an option to change the default encoding to the ASCII one with:
+This is why the library provides an option to change the default encoding to the portable one with:

 enum class text_encoding : std::int8_t {